tlorans/ClimateRisks/docs/source/dynamicdecarbonization.md

 ### Net Zero Backtesting

-The objective of net zero investment portfolio is to promote self-decarbonization rather than sequential decarbonization (ie. decarbonization obtained by the dynamic of the issuers' decarbonization rather than with successive or sequential decarbonization obtained by rebalancement).
+The objective of net zero investment portfolio, according to the framework proposed by Barahhou et al. (2022), is to promote self-decarbonization rather than sequential decarbonization (ie. decarbonization obtained by the dynamic of the issuers' decarbonization rather than with successive or sequential decarbonization obtained by rebalancement).

 Let $CI(t,x;F_t)$ be the carbon intensity of portfolio $x$ calculated at time $t$ with the information $F_t$ available at time $t$.